 Our Relationship with the Children’s Hospital of Michigan

 The Children’s Hospital of Michigan Foundation was organized in 2003 to help supplement the fundraising efforts of Children’s Hospital.
-In 2012, the Detroit Medical Center, including the Children’s Hospital of Michigan, was acquired by Vanguard Health Systems, an investor-owned hospital company.
+In 2012, the Detroit Medical Center, including the Children’s Hospital of Michigan, was acquired by Vanguard Health Systems, an investor-owned hospital company, now Tenet Healthcare.

 The sale of Children’s Hospital prompted the strategic restructure of the Foundation, enabling the nonprofit organization to continue fundraising to support the health and welfare of area children.
 As a for-profit, the Children’s Hospital is no longer eligible to retain tax-deductible donations.
 The Foundation has now fully assumed this important role, and in 2011, the Michigan Attorney General’s Office approved the transfer of some $90 million in restricted charitable gifts to the Foundation.